router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/configure-and-run-an-orchestrator-instance.md

 }
 ```

 - `chains` is an array of objects including info about all the chains you want to listen to as an orchestrator.
-This needs to be done only for external chains i.e. Router chain will not be part of the orchestrator chains config.
+This needs to be done only for external chains i.e. Router Chain will not be part of the orchestrator chains config.
 For each chain, you need to provide:
     - `chainId` - the chain id of the network
     - `chainType` - the type of chain, possible values are:
         `CHAIN_TYPE_EVM`,